 Amazon has two policies that impact on readers’ ability to post reviews.
 And reviews sell books.

 First, the various national Amazon sites are fractured.
 Posting a review on your home Amazon will not make it visible on any other.
-So, if you’re an American, your voice will not influence British or Indian or Japanese potential buyers.
+So, if you’re British, your voice will not influence American or Indian or Japanese potential buyers.
 Incidentally, India is a huge market for English-language writing.

 If you attempt to purchase anything from Amazon on a site other than your national site, you’ll be redirected.
 Being Australian, I am told to buy from amazon.com.au.